 GCWCC is committed to providing a safe and healthy environment for all Community Centre workers, and the Safety Manual supports this goal.
 Includes appendices and all forms.
 Please click here for details

 Most Community Centres are required to have at least one person with Food Handler's Training certification.
-For more information and upcoming training dates, please click here.
+For more information, note that currently in-person training is not available but see the list of private contracts offering online training click here.

 If you require an Enhanced Police Information Check (E-PIC), MyBackCheck is a convenient and economical alternative to going through the local police.
 Set up your Community Centre account to use background check forms here.